 - Difficulty having or expressing a full range of emotions.

 - Sense of a foreshortened future (e.g., not expecting to live to have a career, marriage, children, or a normal life span).

 - Difficulty falling or staying asleep, or needing drugs or alcohol to get to sleep

 - Suicidal thoughts, feelings, or behavior.

 - Frequent experiences of irritability, anger, and/or rage.

-- Hypervigilance and being easily startled by noises and movements.
+- Being easily startled by noises and movements.